Create Office add-in /plugin in C#, VB.NET, C++:

-Add-in Express solves this problem and allows you to support all Microsoft Office versions of 2000, XP, 2003, 2007, 2010 and 2013 32-bit and 64-bit and all applications with a single code base.
-It gets better because you utilize whichever version of Visual Studio you like, as long as it's within the range of Visual Studio 2013, 2012, 2010 and 2008, VB.NET, C# and C++.
+Add-in Express solves this problem and allows you to support all Microsoft Office versions of 2000 through 2016 and all applications with a single code base.
+It gets better because you utilize whichever version of Visual Studio you like, as long as it's within the range of Visual Studio 2015, 2013, 2012 and 2010, VB.NET, C# and C++.
 Find more about Creating version-independent Office plug-in.

 Create a COM Add-in project with Add-in Express Wizard

 After you install Add-in Express, you can create an Office plug-in with a few clicks (and a little typing).
 With Visual Studio open, click "New | Project" from the main menu and select the ADX COM Add-in project template.
 This template resides in the Other Project Types node under Extensibility.